 How you redeem your damaged banknotes:

-offline form (see below), print it out and sign it.
+Fill in the form for Request for the redemption of damaged or discoloured Swedish banknote (PDF), print it out and sign it.
 After that, you should send the form together with the banknotes to the Riksbank by post.

 It usually takes around two weeks before the money is credited to your account.
 At present, however, we have a high level of activity, which means it may take longer than normal to process applications.
 The Riksbank does not send any kind of notification when the money is deposited in your account.

 Do you have any questions?